sohenze/Portfolio-Page/README.md

-# Enze's Portfolio Page
+# Enze's Portfolio Page (WIP)

 This is a personal portfolio project I started in December 2022.
-It is my first exposure to React.js and I am using this as a platform to learn React.
-It is still a work in progress.
+It is my first exposure with web development through HTML, CSS and React.js.
+It is still a work in progress and I am currently brushing up my skills before continuing this project.
 The page can be accessed here https://sohenze.vercel.app/.

 ## Folders